Frankenstein Drag Queens from Planet 13: Wednesday 13 joins the Murderdolls

-13 had been asked to join a band named the Rejects by two musicians from Des Moines, Iowa named Dizzy Draztik and Joey Jordison, the latter of which played in world-famous Slipknot.
+13 had been asked to join a band named the Rejects by two musicians from Des Moines, Iowa named Dizzy Draztik and Joey Jordison, the latter of which played in Slipknot.
 13 felt that after six years and four albums, the Frankenstein Drag Queens were not garnering much success and wanted to try a new project.

-On November 2001 Wednesday 13 joined the Rejects as a bassist.
+In November 2001 Wednesday 13 joined the Rejects as a bassist.
 By 2002, Draztik was out of the band, 13 was the frontman and they had a new name, the Murderdolls.
 13 would use many Frankenstein Drag Queens From Planet 13 songs on the Murderdolls debut album Beyond the Valley of the Murderdolls.
 This would cause relationships to fray between 13 and former members of the Drag Queens, who had formed a new band themselves, the Graveyard Boulevard.

-With the Murderdolls, 13 toured the world and played several high key festival dates such as Summer Sonic Festival, Download Festival, and Rock am Ring, playing with world-famous bands like Iron Maiden, Queens of the Stone Age, Foo Fighters, and many more.
+With the Murderdolls, 13 toured the world and played several high key festival dates such as Summer Sonic Festival, Download Festival, and Rock am Ring, playing with bands such as Iron Maiden, Queens of the Stone Age, Foo Fighters, and many more.

 After Murderdolls went on hiatus, Wednesday 13 put out a new song, "Your Mother Sucks Cocks in Hell", on a compilation album for Metal Sludge.
 He then released a greatest hits album under the name Wednesday 13's Frankenstein Drag Queens, featuring a few new songs.
 The frontman then decided to put the band to rest and began to record under the Wednesday 13 name.